honeycombio/refinery/README.md

 ## Setting up Samproxy

 Samproxy is designed to sit within your infrastructure where all sources of Honeycomb events (aka spans if you're doing tracing) can reach it.
-A standard deployment would include 2 or more servers running Samproxy accessible via a load balancer.
-Each instance of Samproxy must be configured with a list of all other running instances in order to balance the traces evenly across the cluster.
+A standard deployment has a cluster of servers running Samproxy accessible via a load balancer.
+Samproxy instances must be able to communicate with each other to concentrate traces on single servers.

 Within your application (or other Honeycomb event sources) you would configure the `API Host` to be http(s)://load-balancer/.
 Everything else remains the same (api key, dataset name, etc. - all that lives with the originating client).

+### Minimum configuration

+The Samproxy cluster should have at least 2 servers with 2GB RAM and access to 2 cores each.

+Additional RAM and CPU can be used by increasing configuration values to have a larger `CacheCapacity`.
+The cluster should be monitored for panics caused by running out of memory and scaled up (with either more servers or more RAM per server) when they occur.

 ### Builds